The world is changing at

 I'm laughing so hard I'm afraid I'm going to fall over and have a heart

-Mild-mannered Frank just sat there looking straight ahead,
+Mild-mannered Frank just sat there looking straight ahead--his

-patiently waiting for his cousin's laughter to ebb.
+for the onslaught of laughter to ebb.
 That took a full fifteen seconds.

-But as soon as Leonard quit laughing and wiped his watery
+But as soon as Leonard quit laughing and

-eyes, he lightheartedly, though a little more seriously, said, "Oh, you
+lightheartedly, though a little more seriously, said, "Oh, you don't

 matter of fact, and sort of eerie, way.